gabrielhuang/silent-rave-server/README.md

 This repo contains the necessary tooling for organizing a silent rave, bring-your-own-device style, everyone with their own headphones.
 - FastAPI + Uvicorn server streaming live music through HLS protocol.
 - NGINX reverse proxy to better serve index.html and HLS files/playlist
-- Mac Client for forwarding all live audio from BlackHole to the server.
+- Mac Client for forwarding all live audio from BlackHole (or any loopback device) to the server.
 Audio is uploaded through HTTP.

 Last time, I hosted everything on a Google Cloud Compute Engine instance with something like 4GB ram and 4 CPUs.
 Note, for some reason audio is broken when directly attempting to read the loopback device from ffmpeg.
 Instead, reading the audio from SOX and piping to ffmpeg through stdout works!

-## Launch the server
+## How to use?

 Start the server (from cloud instance)
 ```